acquia/blt/readme/deploy.md

     blt artifact:build

-This task is analogous to `setup:build` but with a few critical differences:
+This task is analogous to `source:build` but with a few critical differences:

 * The docroot is created at `/deploy/docroot`.
 * Only production required to the docroot